403 b & 457b Savings Plans

 Effective January 1, 2019 the approved vendors are Corebridge Financial (formerly AIG Retirement Services),EQUITABLE (formerly AXA), and Lincoln Investment Planning.
 MetLife and TIAA are no longer approved TSA providers.

 Vendor Annual Fee in Basis Points (bps) effective January 1, 2019 based on total assets and for self- directed accounts only.
 Additional fees and rates will apply to managed asset accounts.
-Contact the vendors direcly for more information.
+Contact the vendors directly for more information.

 Corebridge Financial